-Until it reaches the current conformation, environmental licensing has undergone a fairly long evolution process.
-From governmental authorizations to carry out activities that interfere with the environment, today this process seeks to ensure the protection of natural resources as well as the social rights of the interfering communities and their residents.
+Environmental licensing endured a lengthy evolution process to get where it is today.
+From governmental authorizations to the performance of activities that interfere with the environment, this process currently seeks to ensure the protection of natural resources as well as the social rights of the affected communities and their residents.

-With Belo Monte, this process went even further: it conferred the undertaking on the mission of contributing to the sustainable development of the Middle Xingu region, a commitment assumed by Norte Energia.
+With Belo Monte, this process went even further: it conferred the venture the mission of contributing to the sustainable development of the Middle Xingu region, a commitment undertaken by Norte Energia.

-Since the beginning of the plant's implementation, a total of 12 cities have benefited - Altamira, Anapu, Brasil Novo, Gurupá, Medicilândia, Pacajá, Placas, Porto de Moz, São Felix do Xingu, Senador José Porfírio, Uruará and Vitória do Xingu.
+Since the beginning of the Plant's deployment, a total of 12 cities have reaped the benefits - Altamira, Anapu, Brasil Novo, Gurupá, Medicilândia, Pacajá, Placas, Porto de Moz, São Felix do Xingu, Senador José Porfírio, Uruará and Vitória do Xingu.

-In the five municipalities neighboring the project - Altamira, Anapu, Brasil Novo, Senador José Porfírio and Vitória do Xingu - the investments were more significant.
-In addition to the implementation of basic sanitation and construction of hospitals and schools, among other structuring works, thousands of initiatives were undertaken to promote a true social transformation.
+Even heavier investments were made in the five municipalities surrounding the venture - Altamira, Anapu, Brasil Novo, Senador José Porfírio and Vitória do Xingu.
+In addition to implementing basic sanitation and building hospitals and schools, among other structuring works, thousands of initiatives were conducted to promote a true social transformation.

-Entrepreneurship and the strengthening of local productive chains and tourism were stimulated.
-Capacities formed new professional categories and a whole new cycle of prosperity began in the region.
+Entrepreneurship was encouraged and local productive chains and tourism were strengthened.
+Training forged new professional categories and an entire new cycle of prosperity began in the region.

-Supporting the adoption of good environmental practices and compliance with the solid waste policy through the implementation of landfills and the elaboration of the respective municipal policies were some of the initiatives that helped to place the neighboring municipalities in the way of a more sustainable future.
+Assistance in adopting good environmental practices, compliance with the solid waste policy through the deployment of sanitary landfills, and the elaboration of the respective municipal policies were some of the initiatives that helped put the neighboring municipalities on the right path to a more sustainable future.

-But none of this would be feasible without the environmental education efforts of the communities living there.
-And one of the great merits of Belo Monte was the creation of the Regional Environmental Education Center of the Xingu (CREAX).
+But none of this would have been feasible without the environmental education efforts of the communities living there.
+And one of Belo Monte’s great merits was the creation of the Xingu Regional Environmental Education Center (CREAX).